Chapter 1: God Family Spokesman

 Again, John was the only writer who canonized this prayer in the Gospel messages.
 Isn’t that interesting?
 Perhaps he just knew more about it or heard more of it; maybe Christ expounded on it more to him personally.
 I suspect it had something to do with John’s depth of understanding.
 He was not the one in charge—Peter was over all of the apostles—but he must have studied so hard and so deeply into this that he had been given a profound understanding by God.

 Whereas the other gospels basically started with the birth of Christ, John went back long before that—when there was just God and the Word.
 Why, I ask again, did God inspire John to begin there?
 Most certainly because God wants us to think about and understand eternity, and have eternal goals!
 Nothing will change your life more than having this understanding and this vision in your mind!
 It will cause you to stand up and face any difficulty, any trial, if you understand this from God’s perspective.
 How much do we think like God?
 Philippians 2:5 states, “Let this mind be in you, which was also in Christ Jesus”—the same mind!

 Genesis 1:1 refers to the physical creation.
-But John 1:1 is talking about the spiritual creation.
+But John 1:1 is about the spiritual creation.
 What is happening in the lives of the very elect today is a spiritual creation.
-God is recreating Himself.
+God is re-creating Himself.
 It is happening right now!
-Christ is getting His bride ready.
+Christ is getting His Bride ready.

 Made Through Him

 “All things were made by him; and without him was not any thing made that was made” (John 1:3).
 God made the universe, and He keeps it going.
 If you were to make a car or a train, something would have to sustain it to keep it moving.
 Likewise, God is the Sustainer of life and of the universe.